Photo: “Gold Rush Tonic” by Rob Shenk is licensed under CC BY-SA 2.0

 Examples are much more useful – and compelling

 Here are some ways NLP Practitioners or coaching clients have used NLP to improve their lives.
 I’ve given some specific, personal examples.
-Obviously, each person mentioned below (whose names have been changed to protect their privacy) learnt a lot more than is shared in the case studies.
+Obviously, each person mentioned below (whose names have been changed to protect their privacy) learned a lot more than is shared in the case studies.

 A LOT more.

-Jenny is a 32 year-old mother of 2 preschoolers
+Jenny is a 32-year-old mother of 2 preschoolers

 The kids wouldn’t settle at bedtime and she spent ages trying to get them to sleep — often falling asleep herself in the process!
-She used NLP rapport processes and specific language patterns to help her children calm down and then to quickly and easily get them off to sleep.
+She used NLP rapport processes and specific language patterns to help her children calm down and then quickly and easily get them off to sleep.

 Martin is an engineer who was promoted to managing a team of non-engineering staff

 He couldn’t get his team to listen to him or do what he asked and became defensive and stubborn.
 Martin used NLP listening skills to better understand his crew and targeted questions to get to the root cause of the problems — and the reasons for them ignoring his requests.

 Instead of getting worried and uptight at the prospect of talking to the guys, he used the NLP anchoring technique to feel relaxed and confident.
 These comparatively small changes made a huge and positive difference in their working relationships, and productivity was much improved.